The following article was written by Bryan Stoudt.Intro Part One Part Three

 There are, of course, other important qualities you might look for in a wife, such as wisdom ( 31:26), kindness (also v.
 26), and concern for the poor (v.
 20).
 But love for God and others are absolutely essential foundations for those, and everything else.
 And making sure that she’s ready to embrace the difficult, often unpredictable rhythm of ministry, and share your passion for the work are other important qualities to seek.

 As we come in for a landing, let’s open the window shade and see where we are.
-So far, in our journey of choosing a godly wife, we’ve talked about common obstacles to avoid and qualities to pursue.
+So far, in our journey, we’ve talked about common obstacles to avoid and qualities to pursue.
 But in many ways, all that’s just theory.
 If we don’t know how to apply it in real life, we might make a big mistake.
 In our final article, we’ll shift our focus to how we actually go about finding the ministry partner God has prepared for us.

 For further reflection: Which of the qualities most challenge the way you’re thinking about a future spouse?
 Why?